 What did change was his boss, with Weinzierl replaced by Domenico Tedesco over the summer.
 The impulse to make forward progress provided by the new coach was matched by Bentaleb himself, who had stated that he hoped the team would qualify for European football and "what I expect from myself is to improve my game still further."

 He could barely have asked for a better start, netting a penalty — and then running the length of the pitch to celebrate with his training ground spot-kick sparring partner Ralf Fährmann — in the Matchday 1 win against RB Leipzig, which must have had Schalke's long-suffering supporters licking their lips at the prospect of the season ahead.

-That optimism took a blow when Hannover, a performance that shows Tedesco and his team have more work to do to fulfill Bentaleb's ambition of bringing "more consistency to our play".
+That optimism took a blow when Hannovertriumphed 1-0 over their heroes on Matchday 2, a performance that shows Tedesco and his team have more work to do to fulfill Bentaleb's ambition of bringing "more consistency to our play".

 The former Tottenham Hotspur man also has to find his feet after reverting to the deeper midfield role he played earlier in his career after featuring further up the pitch under Weinzierl.
 His ability to adapt will again serve him well in that, but Schalke fans can rest assured his trademark derring-do will remain a leitmotif of his game … unless his boss asks him to change.